jetien/wisdom-mongodb/README.md

 ## Using MongoDB

-For each instantiate client, a `com.mongodb.DB` is exposed.
+For each instantiated client, a `com.mongodb.DB` is exposed.
 This service is only exposed if the database is available .
 A heartbeat is setup to track the availability.
 If the service is exposed, it means that the connection has been established and should work.